FIXTradingCommunity/fix-simple-binary-encoding/v2-0-RC1/doc/04MessageSchema.md

 a message, while the latter is a unique numeric identifier, commonly called template ID.

+### Byte alignment

+By default, a message starts at the first available byte of buffer.
+However, if desired, it may be aligned to a boundary by specifying the `alignment` attribute to improve performance on certain platforms.
+If specified, the start of the message should reside in the buffer at the next multiple of the alignment attribute.
+For example, if `alignment=4` then the message should start at the next address that is a multiple of 4.

 ### Reserved space

 By default, message size is the sum of its field lengths.
 However, a